A^3-CodGen: A Repository-Level Code Generation Framework for Code Reuse with Local-Aware, Global-Aware, and Third-Party-Library-Aware: -CodGen Framework

-We establish three rules to govern the code generated by the model, which include calling import FQN, restricting the use of specified third-party libraries, and ensuring that the generated code is not empty (as occasionally, the model may generate abstract functions) We then provide 3 representative examples.
-Finally, we input our 3 knowledge into Unit to get the $A^3$ function code (i.e., \_to\_be\_generated\_code in Fig.~\ref{fig:Code Gen Units} (b)).
+In the @rule, we establish three rules to govern the code generated by the model, including calling import FQN, restricting the use of specified third-party libraries, and ensuring that the generated code is not empty (as the model may occasionally generate abstract functions).
+We then provide three representative examples.
+Finally, we input the developer requirement and our 3 knowledge into Unit to get the $A^3$ function code (i.e., \_to\_be\_generated\_code in Fig.~\ref{fig:Code Gen Units} (b)).
+Notably, developers only needs to input requirements, and all 3 types of repo-aware knowledge are obtained automatically.

+Due to the page limitation, we have organized all prompts for our AI units (e.g., Code Summarizer, and $A^3$ Code Generator) in the ``prompts/'' folder of our artifact~\cite{our_repo}.